stefanstranger/stefanstranger.github.io/_posts/2020-02-28-PlayingWithGitHubActions.md

 ![](/assets/2020-01-29_19-11-54.png)

-After storing the Github Personal Access Token for example as environment variable you can use this token in the web request.
+After storing the Github Personal Access Token as environment variable you can use this token in the web request.

 ```PowerShell
 <#